 ― Albert Camus

-One top of every big and small particles of this film that make it a masterpiece, the title of this film is very interesting too.
-“Detachment”, which alludes to a quotation by Albert Camus, possibly wants to say how detached we are as individuals in the society, and how detached we are from the problems of our society.
-But then the word “detachment” could also refer to this doctrine by Buddha: “The root of suffering is attachment.”
-If that’s so, then this film is trying to prove the opposite of what Buddhists believe, by portraying a teenage prostitute who is repeatedly abused by grown-ups.
-It is possibly trying to prove that the root of suffering is, as a matter of fact, detachment, indifference, selfishness, and apathy towards earthly matters.
+On top of every big and small particle of this film that makes it a masterpiece, the title of this film is very interesting too.
+“Detachment,” which alludes to a quotation by Albert Camus, possibly wants to say how detached we are as individuals in the society, and how detached we are from the problems of our society.
+But then the word “detachment” could also refer to this doctrine by Buddha: “The root of suffering is the attachment.”
+If that’s so, then this film is trying to prove the opposite of what Buddhists believe by portraying a teenage prostitute who is repeatedly abused by grown-ups.
+It is possibly trying to show that the root of suffering is, as a matter of fact, detachment, indifference, selfishness, and apathy towards earthly issues.